KimGreenbush/github-pages-with-jekyll/index.md

 ## Step 3:
 Learn GitHub flow -> commit changes to new branch for editing, then merge back to main when all changes are complete.

+## Step 4:
+Add *Front Matter* to an individual page to control variables on that page.